The LEI registration process should take no more than 2 minutes, assuming the right information is at hand.

 Filling out relevant information

 Since the application form is connected to many of the business registries, the form can automatically fill in most of the entity data (depending on the jurisdiction).
 This is unfortunately not the case with entities that are not listed in official registries (such as Trusts or Schemes).
-With these types of entities, the LEI registration process might involve a couple of more steps.
+With these types of entities, the LEI registration process involves a couple of more steps.

 The information required in the initial registration stage is the company name, registration number and legal and headquarters address.
 Additionally, the applicant's contact details are required.
 This data will not be published to the GLEIF database, but is used by the Registration Agent for communication, if needed.